indiesoftby/defold-yagames/README.md

 * `close` - Called when an ad is closed, an error occurred, or on ad failed to open due to too frequent calls.
 Used with the `was_shown` argument (type `boolean`), the value of which indicates whether an ad was shown.
 * `offline` - Called when the network connection is lost (when offline mode is enabled).
 * `error` - Called when an error occurrs.
 The error object is passed to the callback function.

+The `close` callback is called in any situations, even if there was an error.

 ```lua
 local yagames = require("yagames.yagames")